los-circulos/t-02-montempo/docs/CONFIGURATION.md

-# t-02 active digital field-programmable electric control line timer with OLED display and optional "telemetry"
+# t-02 active digital field-programmable electric control line timer with OLED display and optional metrics

 Note: this document describes saved configuration and not pre-flicht programming.
 For latter, check FLYING.md